abricot/webinterface.arch/README.md

 ## Building

-### Build the client app
-The app made up of a number of javascript, css and html files that need to be merged into a final distribution for running.
+The application made up of a number of javascript, css and html files that need to be merged into a final distribution for running.
 We use the Grunt build tool to do this.
-* Build client application:
+Build client application with:

     ```
     cd client
     grunt build
     ```

-*Note : It is important to build again if you change files in under client directory.*
+*Note : It is important to build again if you change files in under client directory.
-*Note2 : You can avoid this painful process by using continious building see dedicated section*
+ You can avoid this painful process by using continuous building see dedicated section.*

 ## Running
 ### Start the Server
-* Run the server
+Run the server with :

     ```
     cd server
     node server.js
     ```

-* Your browser should automatically open at the following URL [http://localhost:8082] letting you use the application.
+Your browser should automatically open at the following URL [http://localhost:8082] letting you use the application.
 Of course you can manually navigate to this URL at any time.*

 ## Development
 ### Folders structure
 At the top level, the repository is split into a client folder and a server folder.
 The client folder contains all the client-side AngularJS application.
 The server folder contains a very basic webserver that delivers and supports the application while using a desktop browse (not needed when app is added to the firefox os emulator).
 Within the client folder you have the following structure: